Phaiax/ArcticTypescript/README.md

 2. or by creating a <code>.sublimets</code> at the root of your project folder.

 You can look inside the <code>example folder</code> for setup examples.

+Temporarily, you need to define the compiler settings twice: You will also need a <code>tsconfig.json</code> file.
+Autocompletion and error view will now be initialized using <code>tsconfig.json</code>.

+Example:

+	{
+		"compilerOptions" : {
+			"target" : "es5",
+			"module" : "commonjs"
+		}
+	}

+Refer to https://www.npmjs.com/package/tsconfig for more options.

+<b>In future, all compiler options will move to tsconfig.json</b>

 If you open any .ts file and ArcticTypescript can't find any project settings, you will be promted to create them.